SLAM-Supported Self-Training for 6D Object Pose Estimation: INTRODUCTION

-We tested our system with the deep object pose estimator (DOPE) \cite{tremblay2018deep} on the YCB video dataset \cite{xiang2017posecnn} and with real-world robot experiments.
-The system is demonstrated able to generate high-quality pseudo labels.
-The fine-tuned networks show enhanced accuracy and greatly reduced outlier rates, which in return facilitates the success of SLAM algorithms.
+We tested our method with the deep object pose estimator (DOPE) \cite{tremblay2018deep} on the YCB video (YCB-v) dataset \cite{xiang2017posecnn} and with real robot experiments.
+It can generate high-quality pseudo labels with average pixel error less than $3\%$ of the image width.
+The DOPE estimators, after self-training, make respectively $34.3\%$ and $17.8\%$ more accurate predictions, and $25.2\%$ and $25.7\%$ fewer outlier predictions in the two experiments.

-In summary, our work makes the following contributions: \begin{itemize} \item A SLAM-aided self-training procedure to pseudo-label robot-collected RGB images and boost object pose estimation performance during object-based navigation. \item An automatic covariance tuning (ACT) method that is critical for the success and autonomous operation of the above procedure. \item Experimental evaluation on the YCB-v dataset and a new robot-collected dataset. \end{itemize}
+In summary, our work has the following contributions: \begin{itemize} \item A SLAM-aided object pose annotation method that allows robots to generate \textit{multi-view consistent} pseudo training data for object pose estimators. \item A robust PGO method with automatic \textit{component-wise} covariance fitting that is competitive with existing robust M-estimators, which could be of independent interest. \item We demonstrate that our method can effectively mitigate the domain gap for 6D object pose estimators under outlier-corrupted predictions and real sensory noise in robot navigation. \end{itemize}